COVID-19 concerns raised at St. Louis death penalty trial

-Attorneys for a St. Louis man accused of killing his ex-girlfriend, her mom and his baby boy are asking the Missouri Supreme Court to delay his capital murder trial for two weeks after two potential jurors tested positive for COVID-19.
+The Missouri Supreme Court on Friday declined to pause a capital murder trial for a St. Louis man accused of killing his ex-girlfriend, her mom and his baby boy, despite two positive COVID-19 tests for potential jurors who had appeared in court.

+The court’s one-sentence ruling was issued two days after attorneys for Eric Lawson requested a two-week delay, citing concerns that coronavirus infections could spread to other potential jurors, trial staff and lawyers.

-Jury selection began last week in the trial of Eric Lawson, who is accused of fatally shooting 22-year-old Breiana Ray and 50-year-old Gwendolyn Ray before setting an apartment fire that killed his 10-month-old son, Aiden.
+Jury selection began last week.
+Lawson is accused of fatally shooting 22-year-old Breiana Ray and 50-year-old Gwendolyn Ray before setting an apartment fire that killed his 10-month-old son, Aiden.
 Lawson, 32, has been in pretrial detention since his arrest nearly nine years ago.
 The case is being prosecuted by the Missouri Attorney General’s Office.

-Attorneys for Lawson sought a continuance in January and again in March, citing concerns about COVID-19 each time.
+Attorneys for Lawson sought a continuance in January and again in March, citing concerns about COVID-19.
 Circuit Judge Michael Noble denied both requests.

 Lawson’s attorneys asked Noble for a continuance a third time on Wednesday, this time citing the two positive cases among potential jurors.
 When Noble again refused to pause the case, defense attorneys asked the Missouri Supreme Court to intervene.